PTRPlay/pokemon-go/README.md

 ![First step](https://github.com/Chaika813/pokemon-go/blob/main/public/firstStep.PNG)

-2. You can add more pokemons to your page if needed at the bottom of the page.
+2. You can load more pokemons to your page if needed at the bottom of the page.

 ![Second step](https://github.com/Chaika813/pokemon-go/blob/main/public/secondStep.PNG)